GrayGirling/FTL/doc/markdown/FTL-user-guide.md

 That is, "Y" is interpreted in the context of the environment "X".
-Thus if X is an environment containing strings X."*string*" will return the value associated with the string "*string*" and if it contains integers X.*integer* returns the value associated with the integer *integer*.
+Thus if X is an environment containing strings X."*string*" will return the value associated with the string "*string*" and if it contains integers X.*integer* refers to the value associated with the integer *integer*.
  For convenience FTL also allows the syntax X.*identifier* as an equivalent to X."*identifier*".
+Not all strings are identifiers: identifiers are those which begin with an alphabetic character and then continue with characters that are either alphanumeric or the character '\_'.

 Similarly if Y is itself a literal environment each of the values in it will be interpreted as names in X and will be replaced by their values